-If necessary, use FileMaker Pro to enable Custom Web Publishing for a database.
+1. Use FileMaker Pro Advanced to enable Custom Web Publishing for a database.
 See chapter 2, "Preparing databases for Custom Web Publishing."

 Note Make sure that you use equivalent FileMaker database privilege sets when developing PHP solutions that will be given to the end user.
 Otherwise, you may have access to layouts and features in the FileMaker database that will not be available to the end user, causing inconsistent behavior.